 Hike (or drive) to Te Mata Peak

-Māori legend tells us that Te Mata Peak is the spot where Chief Te Mata O Rongokako attempted to eat his way through the cliffs so he could win the hand of his lover.
+Māori legend tells us of the Sleeping Giant.
+In it, the hill is the prostate body of the Waimarama chief Te Mata.
+In short, it is the spot where Chief Te Mata O Rongokako attempted to eat his way through the cliffs so he could win the hand of his lover.
+Read the full legend here.

 If you visit the region from October to March, take time to observe the world’s largest mainland Gannet Colony at Cape Kidnappers.
 These graceful birds fly thousands of miles to feast and breed in New Zealand, returning to Australia for winter.